Ove Hoegh-Guldberg (biologist): Career

-In 1999, Hoegh-Guldberg published a paper using data from CSIRO and Germany predicting that most corals across the planet will not survive the next century, and the Great Barrier Reef will die in 20–30 years.
-His evaluation was poorly received at the time, with most experts trying to find fault with his long term predictions but failing to do so.
-Since then, however, reefs globally have undergone significant bleaching since then, the latest studies documenting an 89% decline in new corals in the Great Barrier Reef compared to historical levels.
+In 1999, Hoegh-Guldberg published a paper using data from CSIRO and Germany predicting that most corals across the planet would not survive the next century, and that the Great Barrier Reef would die within 20–30 years.
+His evaluation was poorly received at the time, with most experts trying to find fault with his long-term predictions, but failing to do so.
+Since then, however, reefs globally have undergone significant bleaching, the latest studies documenting an 89% decline in new corals in the Great Barrier Reef compared to historical levels.

-As of July 2019, he is an author in 521 journal articles, and has been cited 54,532 times.
-He is currently a Professor of Marine Studies at the University of Queensland.
-In 2010, Hoegh-Guldberg was appointed as the inaugural Director of the Global Change Institute, a collaborative research hub aimed to address the impacts of climate change.
+In 2010, Hoegh-Guldberg was appointed inaugural director of the Global Change Institute, a collaborative research hub aimed to address the impacts of climate change.

 In 2017, Hoegh-Guldberg was one of the Chief Scientific Advisors to the Netflix documentary Chasing Coral.
 Following this, alongside the CEO of The Ocean Agency Richard Vevers, he started the 50 Reefs initiative to identify a number of reefs globally that have the best chance to survive the impacts of climate change and subsequently repopulate neighboring reefs.
 After releasing a study in March 2018 identifying 50 reefs, Bloomberg Philanthropies invested $86 million in the Vibrant Oceans initiative focused on protecting reefs across the planet.

 Hoegh-Guldberg has been an author of various IPCC reports, including being the coordinating lead author of the Oceans Chapter with fifth assessment published in 2014.
-On 8 October 2018, the International Panel on Climate Change (IPCC) released the Special Report on Global Warming of 1.5 °C, of which one of the findings was that we may have less than 12 years to avoid a temperature rise of over 1.5 °C. Hoegh-Guldberg was a Coordinating Lead Author of the report, and was a Coordinating Lead Author on Chapter 3: Impacts of 1.5 °C of Global Warming on Natural and Human Systems.
+On 8 October 2018, the Intergovernmental Panel on Climate Change (IPCC) released the Special Report on Global Warming of 1.5 °C, of which one of the findings was that we may have less than 12 years to avoid a temperature rise of over 1.5 °C. Hoegh-Guldberg was a coordinating lead author of the report, and was a coordinating lead author on Chapter 3: Impacts of 1.5 °C of Global Warming on Natural and Human Systems.
 In an interview with UQ News, he said "A key finding of the report is that 1.5°C is not a safe level of global warming; however it is much safer than 2.0 °C", and that "We are still going to see many challenges at 1.5°C".
 The IPCC report has been used as justification for climate action movements, including by Greta Thunberg.